Yoga Poses for When You're Sad

 If you're craving some movement, consider seated cat/cow for a few minutes, cat/cow from hands and knees, or a few sun salutations.

-Then, come into pigeon pose.
+.
 From downward facing dog, draw your right knee forward toward your right wrist.
 Allow your hips to sink down.
 Feel free to slide a block or pillow under your right hip, crawl your hands forward, coming down onto your elbows or letting your forehead rest on the ground.

 Stay here for 1-5 minutes on each side.
 Be sure to keep breathing!